MAustin428/agile_5e/GIT_DEMO.md

-# General Idea
+#### General idea
 The main repository, or repo, is where our program lives.
-You copy (fork) this repo to make your own changes in branches, then send back your changes to be checked and added to the main repo. main repository (upstream) < your fork (origin) < branches < commits
+You copy (fork) this repo to make your own changes in branches, then send your changes back to be checked and added to the main repo.
+Main repository (upstream) < your fork (origin) < branches < commits

-# Configure Git Settings
+#### Configure Git settings
-git config --global core.editor "vim"  (you may prefer Nano for a more informative writing environment) git config --global user.name "Your Name"
+Git is for your local machine, GitHub is where we collaborate with pull requests and issue tracking. git config --global core.editor "vim"  (you may prefer Nano for a more informative writing environment) git config --global user.name "Your Name"
 git config --global user.email yourgmail@gmail.com

-# Set Up GitHub
-## Generate SSH keys
+#### Generate SSH keys
-ssh-keygen -t ed25519 -C "yourgmail@gmail.com"
+An SSH key provides security between your local machine and GitHub. ssh-keygen -t ed25519 -C "yourgmail@gmail.com"

-## Add SSH public SSH key to your GitHub account.
+#### Add SSH key to your GitHub account.
-Fork the main repository.
-Do Stuff on Your Machine!
+Now you have a secure connection between your local machine and GitHub.

+#### Clone your fork onto your machine
-## Clone Your Fork onto Your Machine (this implicitly defines a remote named origin)
+This implicitly defines a remote named origin. git clone git@github.com:githubusername/agile_5e.git
-git clone git@github.com:hirja/agile_5e.git

-## set up the upstream remote
+#### Set up the upstream remote
-git remote add upstream git@github.com:MAustin428/agile_5e.git
+This links origin with main on GitHub. git remote add upstream git@github.com:MainLocation/agile_5e.git

-## create a new branch
+#### Create a new branch
-git checkout -b jake_git_demo
+This creates a branch of your origin fork that you can edit locally.
+Branch early and often. git checkout -b jake_git_demo

-## edit something
+#### Edit something
-touch git_demo
-add git_demo
+Touch creates a new, empty file, and add adds any new files to the index. touch git_demo add git_demo

-## create a commit
+#### Create a commit
-git commit
+This adds your changes to your local repo. git commit

-# Add Your Work to the Main Repository
+#### Add your work to the local repository

-## check to make sure you have the latest changes
-git fetch upstream main (this will fetch upstream changes) git rebase upstream/main (this will fetch upstream changes, including your own)
+Before you add your work, check to make sure you have the latest changes from upstream. git fetch upstream main (this will fetch upstream changes) git rebase upstream/main (this will fetch upstream changes, including your own)

-## push changes to your fork
+#### Push changes to your fork
-git push origin jake_git_demo
+This adds your local changes to your GitHub repository. git push origin jake_git_demo

-## create a pull request to add your changes to the main repository (this will allow the repo owner to double-check your work before adding it to main)
+#### Create a pull request
+This proposes the addition of your changes to the main repository.
+The repo owner will double-check your work before adding it to main.